What is Invoice Factoring?

 How Does Invoice Factoring Work?

-By selling invoices, companies can focus on their more important issues such as creating more products and finding new customers, rather than dealing with the frustration of chasing down payment from sales that have already been made.
+By selling invoices, companies can focus on more important issues such as creating more products and finding new customers, rather than dealing with the frustration of chasing down payment from sales that have already been made.
 If your business has invoices that are not only weighing down your balance sheet, but are costing you time, money and effort to collect, consider selling these invoices to an experienced invoice factoring company.